rambasnet/Python-Fundamentals/README.md

 ### On a local system

-To run these notebooks interactvely and save your work locally, you need <a href="https://www.python.org/" target="_blank">Python 3</a> and <a href="http://jupyter.org/" target="_blank"> Jupyter Notebook </a> -- an interactive web-based editor that allows you to create and share documents that contain live code and data.
+To run these notebooks interactively and save your work locally, you need <a href="https://www.python.org/" target="_blank">Python 3</a> and <a href="http://jupyter.org/" target="_blank"> Jupyter Notebook </a> -- an interactive web-based editor that allows you to create and share documents that contain live code and data.
 Anaconda or Miniconda is the recommended way to install Python and other packages on all modern platforms.

 #### Installing via Anaconda or Miniconda